-Importing this module will automatically set the SN Ia yield settings for all elements to the IMF-averaged yields calculated with the Seitenzahl et al. (2013) yield table under the N1 explosion model.
-This study is for delayed detonation explosion models of Chandrasekhar mass progenitors (1.4 M{\odot}).
+Importing this module will automatically set the SN Ia yield settings for all elements to the delay-time distribution integrated yields calculated with the Seitenzahl et al. (2013) yield table under the N1 explosion model.
+This study reported yields for delayed detonation explosion models of Chandrasekhar mass progenitors (1.4 M{\odot}).